itssarrah/stockily__off/README.md

 •    Unzip the file
 •    Note that you should have the composer installed
 •    If not : https://getcomposer.org/
-•    Run : composer install  in the cmd or the in the ide terminal
+•    Run : composer install  in the cmd or  in the ide terminal
 •    Run : php artisan migrate
 •    Chose yes making sure to not have the same data base name in phpmyadmin
 •    Run :php artisan serve